10 creative Bible

 9. Gather a few tools.

 Pencil or pen, paper or notebook, Bible.
 You may want to use a Bible Commentary, Topical Bible’s and Dictionaries here to help you locate verses on a certain topic in which you're interested or Bible character.
-Others may include using a preplanned Bible plan such as you find on our site here.
+Others may include using a preplanned Bible Plan.
 They are designed for a successful Bible reading for you.
-Online Bible study tools can also help you learn how to study the Bible.
+At our sister website we have Online Bible study tools can also help you learn how to study the Bible.

 10. Take Action - Just Do It - Challenge Yourself!